threefoldfoundation/info_sdk/src/14_tutorials_advanced/running_3bot.md

 - After success you can visit the admin dashboard at http://localhost and start creating reservations

   ![configure](success.png)
-###  Advannced running options threebot
+###  Advannced running options 3Bot

 - You have some options available to start three bot
 ```
-threebot start <--identity user.3bot> <--background> <--local>
+3Bot start <--identity user.3Bot> <--background> <--local>
 ```

-if you specified `--indentity user.3bot`, then the passed identity will be the default identity in the running 3bot
+if you specified `--indentity user.3Bot`, then the passed identity will be the default identity in the running 3Bot

 if you specified `--background` then the server will run in background mode